Commission Pages

 VGC3+ allows for the collection of road classification data, including urban/rural splits and strategic routes in the Vicmap road classifications for local roads.
 Bridge data will also be collected in length of each road classification.

-The data will also be categorised into urban/rural splits, strategic routes, and total maintenance expenditure.
+The data is requested to be categorised into urban/rural splits, strategic routes, and total maintenance expenditure.

-Councils can elect which year of the next three they wish to undertake their transfer and reconciliation process.
+Councils can elect which year of the next three-four years they wish to undertake their transfer and reconciliation process.
 The transition to Vicmap data will happen over a period of time, and it is expected that allocations will not be fully based on the new data sets until 2028.

 In addition to eliminating the need for councils to complete local roads returns, this initiative will achieve a reliable and centralised local road data source for the entire state.